OpenMDAO/OpenMDAO/openmdao/docs/features/recording/saving_data.rst

 Recording Options Precedence
 ----------------------------

-The recording options precedence that determine what gets recorded can sometime be a little confusing.
+The recording options precedence that determines what gets recorded can sometime be a little confusing.
 Here is an example that might help.
 The code shows how the :code:`record_desvars` and :code:`includes` options interact.

 .. embed-code::